davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 xenoliths were sourced along a depth gradient relatively deep within the spinel stability field, between roughly 45 and 80 km.

+Several of the techniques below produce estimates of pressure, rather than depth.
+To convert these to depth measurements, we integrate the crustal and mantle densities given in @tab:model_parameters across the domain of interest.

 <!--[[ree_temperatures]]-->

 ### Limits of spinel stability